 While other businesses decry client scarcity, he struggles with supply; there are stock challenges in Uganda.
 Sometimes the importers do not have quality T-shirts and Jumpers.

-He believes that the only way this will be solved when he launches into large scale where he can import his own products.
+He believes that the only way this will be solved is when he launches into a large scale where he can import his own products.

 Sylvester hopes when this barrier is overcome, he can have a shop that has a variety of merchandise; bandanas, caps.